olejardamir/macheteOrder/readme.md

 # About

+Please note, only those functions that have been assigned have been developed, otherwise, it would not be following the assigned task(s).
+The extra functions as well as the improvements to a code have been listed under the "Improvements for the future release" section.
+Furthermore, we were asked to list the characters, while instead, we had to list the actors (which has been confirmed via e-mail).

 This is a tutorial on how to run this repository, assuming a blank copy of Ubuntu 18.04.2 LTS.

 The level of this document is intermediate for any Linux user.